NethServer/ns8-core/docs/modules/port_allocation.md

 # Port allocation

 Many web application modules need a TCP or UDP port to run a backend exposed by Traefik.
-Such modules can set the `org.nethserver.tcp-ports-demand` and `org.nethserver.tcp-ports-demand` which takes an integer number as value.
+Such modules can set the `org.nethserver.tcp-ports-demand` and `org.nethserver.udp-ports-demand` which takes an integer number as value.
 Example:
 ```
 org.nethserver.tcp-ports-demand=1